Capstone-Projects-2025-Spring/project-003-story-builder-team-1/documentation/docs/requirements/features-and-requirements.md

 - User can give both story details and response feedback by writing text, attaching documents, or giving voice messages
 - Agents will be able to ask questions to better understand user input, and the user can also ask questions to the Agents
 - The user will be able to track the amount of occurences of characters or specified keywords within an Agent's draft
+- The Agents will use objective measures, such as grammar, punctuation, and story continuity validation in order to determine which story to vote for
+-